jmtalarn/wk-movie-o-rama/README.md

 # wk-movie-o-rama

 Node.js and Express.js app.
-Example of a RESTful API with secured method with token.
+Example of a RESTful API with secured methods with token.

 ##API Methods and URLS